 Pharmacist Support services which can help you with stress

 Our Listening Friends are pharmacists who volunteer to offer a listening ear to pharmacists, trainees, and students who are experiencing difficulty relating to the workplace or their studies.
-This service provides callers with the opportunity to talk anonymously and in confidence to a pharmacist about any stresses they are facing in their work or studies.
+This peer support provides pharmacists and their families, former pharmacists, trainee pharmacists and pharmacy students with an opportunity to talk to a pharmacist trained in listening skills about any stresses or pressure you may be feeling.

 We provide direct psychological support for those who are experiencing mental health issues.
 You can access counselling sessions via phone, Zoom or for those within travelling distance to Altrincham, face to face.

 If you are suffering a mental health emergency or have seriously harmed yourself you can get help via A&E or by contacting your GP for an emergency appointment.
 If you are feeling suicidal, immediately contact emergency services or a helpline listed here on the NHS website.